Neelfrost/microstructure-mas/README.md

 <h1 align="center">Microstructure Modeling and Simulation</h1>

 <p align="center">
-  Generate microstructures using site-saturation condition, and simulate grain growth using Monte Carlo Potts Model.
+  This repository contains a program to generate microstructures using a site-saturation condition and simulate grain growth using the Monte Carlo Potts Model.
+The generated microstructures can be used as initial conditions for the grain growth simulation, which can be used to study the evolution of grain boundaries over time.
 </p>

 https://user-images.githubusercontent.com/64243795/172417152-be09b5d2-f71e-4dc0-8d4f-c78993d95f70.mp4